Wartime (film): Background

-In this film it is the first time Sergeant Benton's first name John is mentioned.
+In this film it is the first time Sergeant Benton's first name John is mentioned on screen, it had been used in the 1983 book "A Celebration".
 Since then the name was used for Sergeant Benton in the media, by fans and in other Doctor Who releases.
 For example, the name John appears in the Big Finish audio play Council of War.
 Furthermore, it was used in a few novels which were produced by the BBC, for example in David A. McIntee's The Face of the Enemy, Paul Leonard's Genocide, Paul Cornell's No Future, Gary Russell's The Scales of Injustice, Keith Topping's The King of Terror, Tommy Donbavand's Shroud of Sorrow, Christopher Bulis' The Eye of the Giant, Mark Morris' Deep Blue or Simon Guerrier's Time Signature.

-The fact Benton is a warrant officer, having been promoted in the first Fourth Doctor serial, Robot, places it after that serial, but presumably prior to his departure from UNIT in the late 1970s as revealed in the serial Mawdryn Undead.
+The fact Benton is a warrant officer, having been promoted in the first Fourth Doctor serial, Robot, places it after that serial, but presumably before his departure from UNIT in the late 1970s as revealed in the serial Mawdryn Undead.